Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 Australia is the warning comment in the source file.

 In 1975, [Governor-General Sir John Kerr dismissed Prime Minister Gough Whitlam during a supply crisis](https://www.nma.gov.au/defining-moments/resources/whitlam-dismissal).
-That was not a routine refusal of Royal Assent to a bill.
-It was the use of reserve powers to remove an elected prime minister, and it remains one of the clearest Commonwealth examples of the ceremonial layer becoming politically consequential.
+The use of reserve powers to remove an elected prime minister remains one of the clearest Commonwealth examples of the ceremonial layer becoming politically consequential.

 Australia also has a narrower Royal Assent example.
 The [Parliament of Australia's procedure notes](https://www.aph.gov.au/About_Parliament/House_of_Representatives/Powers_practice_and_procedure/Practice7/HTML/Chapter10/Presentation_of_bills_for_assent) describe a bill that was reserved for the King's assent, which was never given.